-You will be given a secure RSA token during orientation.
-If yours is lost or stolen a \$50 fee will be assessed to your payroll to cover the cost of a new one.
-To obtain a secure RSA token, please contact the Medical Education Department at 330-344-6050 or visit the Graduate Medical Education Coordinator.
+As a resident, you will be provided secure VPN access.
+To obtain access or if you have questions regarding the secure VPN access, please contact the Medical Education Department at 330-344-6050 or visit the Graduate Medical Education Coordinator.